calliope-project/calliope/doc/user/tutorials_01_national.rst

    :start-after: # battery-start
    :end-before: # battery-end

 The contraints give a maximum installed generation capacity for battery storage together with a maximum ratio of flow capacity to storage capacity (``flow_cap_per_storage_cap_max``) of 4, which in turn limits the storage capacity.
 The ratio is the charge/discharge rate / storage capacity (a.k.a the battery `reservoir`).
-In the case of a storage technology, ``flow_out_eff`` applies twice: on charging and discharging.
+In the case of a storage technology, ``flow_in_eff`` applies on charging and ``flow_out_eff`` on discharging.
 In addition, storage technologies can lose stored carrier over time -- in this case, we set this loss to zero.

 Other technologies
 ==================